 Under the Hospital Readmissions Reduction Program (HRRP), CMS is required to withhold payments from hospitals with excess readmissions.
 By leveraging data hospital and health system providers can identify causes of readmissions, recognize when patients are at risk, and put plans in place to prevent readmissions.

 Healthcare providers must identify exactly what types of information they need for reporting under value-based programs.
 Once you know this, you can determine how much of that data clinicians are currently gathering, and develop plans to fill in any gaps.
 Only by recording the right data, and having abstraction processes in place that make data useable and valuable, can your organization successfully avoid penalties and earn reimbursements from value-based programs.

 Electronic health records, or EHRs, help providers maintain valuable data on patient outcomes, prior health information, and other essential health factors.
 If providers use this information properly, they can identify and stratify risks, prevent or control diseases, and help patients manage their health.
 All of this can improve patient outcomes while saving money.

 In addition to improving outcomes and finances in the long run, EHRs also allow healthcare facilities to take advantage of data-based financial incentives.
-Under MACRA’s Quality Payment Program, for example, healthcare providers must meet a number of different performance goals, including required activities under the Advancing Care Information category which essentially involves EHR use.
+Under MACRA’s Quality Payment Program, for example, healthcare providers must meet a number of different performance goals, including required activities under the Promoting Interoperability category, which essentially involves EHR use.
+(We've also known this requirement as "meaningful use.")
 By optimizing EHRs, you can better position yourself to meet the eligibility requirements for financial rewards.